 ‘I Like Seeing the Good Guys Win’

 Throughout the years and changing marketplace, owner Frank Reiss has moved the store to a few locations in the Little Five Points/Inman Park area.
-He’s adapted nimbly from his original focus on hard-to-find and out-of-print books.
-Now he has added more online sales, more events with authors, and selling more signed copies.
+He’s adapted nimbly from his original focus on hard-to-find and out-of-print books, more events with authors, selling more signed copies, and now he has added more online sales using an eCommerce site in which he plans to expand using techniques such as SEO to improve his website traffic, look into this example SEO agency Victorious for information on eCommerce SEO (search engine optimization

 The first two locations were in the heart of Little Five Points, with heavy foot traffic and lots of stores and restaurants around.
 Now, he’s in a more isolated spot nearby that’s right up against busy DeKalb Avenue.